xfiveco/generator-xh/README.md

 ### 4) Development

 When you have the basic setup done and your first page added, you can start development.
-Run the grunt command to generate preview files in the dist folder:
+Run the grunt build command to generate preview files in the dist folder:

 ```
-grunt
+grunt build
 ```

 ![grunt command](docs/img/grunt.png)

 If everything went ok, the preview files will be generated and you will be able to check your work in the `dist` folder.
 XH Generator doesn't create a server, so you need to preview files on your existing local web server.

-To re-compile HTML / SCSS file in real time you can use watch task.
+To re-compile HTML / SCSS file in real time you can use default task.
 Type

 ```
-grunt watch
+grunt
 ```

 and this will start a task that will watch for changes in files and recompile them as needed.
 Now you can also connect with a [LiveReload browser extension](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions) to enable live reloads in your browser.

 ![grunt watch command](docs/img/grunt-watch.png)

-To rebuild the whole project, use the grunt task again
+To rebuild the whole project, use the grunt build task again

 ```
-grunt
+grunt build
 ```

 To validate HTML files, use the following task